mkohler/cython_swig/README.rst

     is.
 The reason for that is that we are doing memory allocation for the C function we're going to call.

-    Going line-by-line, we call GREETING_RS with the bona fide name, but a null pointer.
+    Going line-by-line, we call sgreeting with the bona fide name, but a null pointer.
 This lets us find out how long the greeting WILL be, and thus how much memory we need to allocate.